MASA syndrome: Treatment

 As of now, the only treatment for this disease is expertise in pediatrics, child neurology, neurosurgery, rehabilitation, and medical genetics.
 As some parts of the body can be damaged through time to time it can be useful to have the expertise to identify what other ways they can help for the complete health of the child.

 Previous cases

 The first case of the MASA Syndrome was found in a boy in Asia.
-The patient was a 10-year-old boy with symptoms like, mild mental retardation, bilateral adducted thumbs and corpus callosum hypoplasia.
+The patient was a 10-year-old boy with symptoms like, mild intellectual disability, bilateral adducted thumbs and corpus callosum hypoplasia.
 His family did not have any history with MASA syndrome.
 There is not just one specific doctor or scientist for this disorder.
 Since the L1 syndrome is composed of many X-linked disorders, more than one doctor or scientist may find the disorder in a person.
 Most of the doctors who find the disorder are Neuroscientists and some Pediatric Neurology specialists.